 Natural Treatments for Lyme Disease

-Emma’s been using a range of treatments to help heal her body, support her liver, and fight off the Lyme.
-Our naturopath gives her a concoction of herbs, supplements, and uploads different “killing” treatments and detox support programs onto our “mini” bioresonance machine (which works with the energies of the body).
+My sister, Emma, has been using a range of treatments to help heal her body, support her liver, and fight off the Lyme.
+Our naturopath gives her a concoction of herbs, supplements, and uploads different detox support programs onto our mini bioresonance machine (which works with the energies of the body).

 It’s been a slow process, but one that’s brought about massive improvements over these past two years.